voucherifyio/voucherify-openapi/docs/guides/landing_pages/How-to-set-up-a-custom-domain-for-your-landing-page.md

 order: 5
 ---

+> ❗ Deprecated Feature
+>
+> The Landing Pages feature is deprecated and it will not be supported or developed.

 Voucherify allows you to link custom domains to your landing pages.

 In order to successfully create a new custom domain, you will need SSL certificates and a little technological know-how or a friendly developer willing to help you.